vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-proxy.md

 Integrating Proxy With Docker Swarm (Tour Around Docker 1.12 Series)
 ====================================================================

-> This article continues where [Introduction To The New Swarm](TODO) left.
+> This article continues where [Docker Swarm Introduction](https://technologyconversations.com/2016/07/29/docker-swarm-introduction-tour-around-docker-1-12-series/) left.
 I will assume that you have at least a basic knowledge how Swarm in Docker v1.12+ works.
 If you don't, please read the previous article first.

 The fact that we can deploy any number of services inside a Swarm cluster does not mean that they are accessible to our users.
 We already saw that the new Swarm networking made it easy for services to communicate with each other.